-Port of San Diego Truck Survey
+IV.3.1.3 Port of San Diego Truck Survey

 To better understand the number of truck trips that transport goods to/from the Port and the distances they travel, Port staff conducted a Truck Survey in the spring of 2020.
 The primary goal of the survey was to identify if there were any regular, short haul trucking that could potentially be performed with ZE/NZE trucks (e.g., less than 120 miles per day).
-Port staff conducted the survey, which involved interviewing terminal operators, tenants, trucking companies, and individual truckers that handle refrigerated containers, bulk, and break bulk at TAMT, as well as those who handle roll-on/roll-off cargo (RORO, or vehicles) at NCMT.
-The survey results were shared with the Board of Port Commissioners at their July 11, 2020 Board meeting, and were used by the AB 617 Truck Subcommittee and MCAS Subcommittee to help develop recommendations for accelerating the advancement of ZE/NZE drayage trucks that transport cargo to and from the Ports marine terminals.
+Port staff conducted the survey, which involved interviewing terminal operators, tenants, and trucking companies that handle refrigerated containers, bulk, and break bulk at TAMT, as well as those who handle roll-on/roll-off cargo (RORO, or vehicles) at NCMT.
+The survey results were shared with the Board of Port Commissioners at their July 11, 2020 Board meeting, and were used by the AB 617 Truck Subcommittee and MCAS Subcommittee to help develop recommendations for accelerating the advancement of ZE/NZE trucks that transport cargo to and from the Ports marine cargo terminals.
+The Port's truck survey results for TAMT are summarized in Figure IV.3-1 below and further discussed by cargo type.